 - Content Marketing

-You’ll notice that only the last one is called ‘content marketing’.
-That’s because there’s a lot more to a good content marketing strategy that simply blogging (or vlogging, or releasing podcasts).
-In the first two models it’s unusual for people to have much more going on than a blog, vlog, or podcast, but it isn’t required – the strategy will work perfectly even if you have nothing but a blog.
+You’ll notice that only the last one is called ‘content marketing.
+That’s because there’s a lot more to a good content marketing strategy than simply blogging (or vlogging, or releasing podcasts).
+In the first two models, it’s unusual for people to have much more going on than a blog, vlog, or podcast, but it isn’t required – the strategy will work perfectly even if you have nothing but a blog.
 There might be an optin or two, or social media marketing, but it’s nowhere near the level required for the third model.